 - Concessional GST rate of 5% applies to the LPG supplied in bulk to an OMC by refiners/fractioners for bottling for further supply to household domestic consumer

 - Turbo charger is classified under heading 8414 and attracts 18% GST and not 5% GST.

 C. GST rate on Services

-GST Council in the 31stmeeting held on 22nd December, 2018 at New Delhi took following decisions relating to changes in GST rates, ITC eligibility criteria, exemptions and clarifications on connected issues.
-The decisions would be given effect to through Gazette notifications/ circulars which shall have force of law.
+GST Council in the 31stmeeting held on 22nd December 2018 at New Delhi took the following decisions relating to changes in GST rates, ITC eligibility criteria, exemptions and clarifications on connected issues.
+The decisions would be given effect to through Gazette notifications/ circulars which shall have the force of law.

 - Reduction in GST rates/exemptions on services: